alobley/United-Library/readme.md

 specifically defined entry point.

 - **For Loops and Local Variables**
-    - ANSI C has difficult restrictions with its local variables, so the `_for_` macro aims to make a very intuitive for loop interface for making loops.
+    - C89 has difficult restrictions with its local variables, so the `united_for` macro aims to make a very intuitive for loop interface for making loops.
-    It is best practice for you to use the `_for_` macro for your for loops instead of the built-in C ones for maximum compatibility.
+    It is best practice for you to use the `united_for` macro for your for loops instead of the built-in C ones for maximum compatibility.

     - ANSI C's variable problems also extend to other varibales, so the `localvar` macro intends to allow local variables to be declared and used anywhere in your code, as long as everything that uses it is inside of the macro's context.